Ben10UltimateAlien/ThePlotWhole/_posts/2025-08-05-all-time-yearly-highlights.md

 pinned: false
 ---

 This is where I record my personal favourites by season and by year, in reverse chronological order.
-I will be updating this as time goes on (both for newer and older series).
+I will be updating this as time goes on (both for newer and older seasons).

 # 2025
 ## Fall